 The combination of SGH data from different field sampling events has rarely required leveling in order to combine survey grids.
-The only circumstances that have occasionally required leveling has been the combination of samples that are very fine in texture, thus having a combined large surface area to samples of peat that may be in nearby areas.
+The only circumstances that have occasionally required leveling has January 27, 2014Activation Laboratories Ltd.A13-14861Page 53 of 59 been the combination of samples that are very fine in texture, thus having a combined large surface area to samples of peat that may be in nearby areas.
 Even after maceration of the peat and in using the maximum size of sample amenable to this test method, peat samples have a significantly lower surface area.
 Peat samples have only required leveling in one survey in the last 500 SGH interpretations.